 Remaining maturity refers to the period between the reporting date and the expected payment date for the receivable or liability.
 Where receivables or liabilities fall due in partial amounts, the remaining maturity is reported separately for each partial amount.
-An analysis regarding recovery or settlement up to 1 year after the reporting date and over 1 year after
+An analysis regarding recovery or settlement up to 1 year after the reporting date and over 1 year after the reporting date, as requested in IAS 1, is presented.
+The breakdown by remaining maturities is based on the carrying amounts included in the statement of financial position.

-(65) Leases from the view of Addiko Bank as lessee
+(64) Leases from the view of Addiko Bank as lessee

 The Bank leases the majority of its offices and branches under various rental agreements.
 The Bank leases also equipment and vehicles.
 Most of the lease contracts are made under usual terms and conditions and include price adjustment clauses in line with general office rental market conditions.
 Rental contracts are typically made for fixed periods.
 Extension and termination options are included in a number of property and equipment leases.
 Several lease contracts have indefinite lease term and several contracts contain insignificant residual value guarantees.
 There are no restrictions placed upon the lessee by entering into these contracts.
 There are no lease contracts with variable payments other than that depending on an index or a rate.
-For further details regarding lease contracts please refer to note (8) Leases and to note (4) Use of estimates and assumptions/material uncertainties in relation to estimates.
+For further details regarding lease contracts please refer to note (19) Leases and to note (3) Use of estimates and assumptions/material uncertainties in relation to estimates.